damnlie/hypernode.github.io/_posts/2014-07-04-installing-magento-on-hypernode.md

 ## Create a new database

 The first step should be to create a database in which Magento can store all it's data in.
-Luckily for you there is a file where most of the database credentials is already stored; .my.cnf.
+Luckily for you there is a file where most of the database credentialsis is already stored; .my.cnf.
 Open the .cnf file to see which host, user and password you should use.
 With this information you can use the following bash command:

 ```sh